Eomm/fastify-explorer/README.md

 ### Use case: testing

-Let me show how I develop with this plugin:
+Let me show how I develop this plugin:

-Usually I need to read data from a DB, like mongodb, and if you want a 100% coverage, you need to test the `error` case that usually is archived mocking the data or even the db's driver.
+Usually, I need to read data from a DB, like mongodb, and if you want 100% coverage, you need to test the `error` case that usually is archived mocking the data or even the db driver.

 So I prefer to get the mongodb connection of my fastify server.. and close it to let it throws!
-The encapsulation hide the registered plugins, unless using this plugin 😈
+The encapsulation hides the registered plugins unless using this plugin 😈

-This is only an example, but you can get whatever decorator is attached to all the fastify's instances!
+This is only an example, but you can get whatever decorator is attached to all the fastify instances!
 **Read the code-comments to have a complete overview of this plugin**.

-Moroeve, this plugin, force you to develop your application with a solid pattern.. let's see it:
+Moroever, this plugin forces you to develop your application with a solid pattern.
+Let's see it:

 #### `application.js`: factory pattern